-Advanced Placement Option (AP) is designed to expand upon the previous education of the Practical Nurse.
-The application and selection process of the Nursing - Associate Degree is followed.
-Applicants interview with the program director.
-This program is offered in Claremont as a day schedule and offered every year.
-At the Keene Center, this option is offered every other year in alternate scheduling option.
+The Claremont and Keene Advanced Placement Option (AP) is designed to expand upon the previous education of the Practical Nurse.
+The application and selection process of the Nursing - Associate Degree is followed (see page 44).
+Applicants are encouraged to meet with nursing faculty.
+This program begins every fall.
+Deadline to apply is February 28 for the Fall Semester acceptance.

-Thirteen nursing credits may be transferred from the applicants' basic practical nursing program.
+Equivalent nursing credits may be transferred from the applicants' basic practical nursing program.
 An Accelerated Challenge Examination (ACE) a National League for Nursing Exam is available for those students whose basic practical nurse programs do not qualify for transfer of credits.
-If ACE is taken an 85%, pass rate on this exam will allow 13 equivalent credits of nursing to transfer.
+If ACE score is 80% or higher, equivalent credits of nursing can transfer.
+AP students enter into the second year of the Associate Degree Nursing program.
+Students must be matriculated into the Advanced Placement Option to enter the program of study.
 The following degree requirements must be completed before admission to the (AP) Advanced Placement Option:

-Anatomy & Physiology I

-(High School Chemistry)4 Semester Credits

-Anatomy & Physiology II4 Semester Credits

-Introduction to Psychology3 Semester Credits

-Mathematics Elective (Accuplacer) 4 Semester Credits

-College Composition I (Accuplacer)3 Semester Credits
+Anatomy & Physiology I (High School Chemistry) 4 Semester Credits Anatomy & Physiology II 4 Semester Credits Introduction to Psychology 3 Semester Credits Mathematics Elective (Accuplacer) 4 Semester Credits College Composition I (Accuplacer) 3 Semester Credits